 When you’re new to piano (or returning to it after childhood lessons years ago), you’re going to spend some time thinking about the best approach for you.
 Should you call up your local piano teacher and schedule a trial lesson?

 There’s a lot to think about and many options to consider.
-While it’s not the most common choice, some people seem to be drawn to the idea of playing by ear.
+While it’s not the most common choice, some people seem to be drawn to the idea of playing piano by ear.
 Others are terrified by the idea.

-In order to understand whether playing piano by ear is right for you, first you’ll need to understand what it is and how you learn it.
+In order to understand whether piano by ear is right for you, first you’ll need to understand what it is and how you learn it.